bzarras/newsapi/README.md

 Powered by NewsAPI.org

-A promise-based node wrapper for the awesome NewsAPI
+A promise-based node interface for the awesome NewsAPI

 You will need an API key from [https://newsapi.org](https://newsapi.org)